kristopolous/Coinbase-pro-portfolio-analyzer/readme.md

 Coinbase doesn't really give great tools that allow you to make profit/loss judgements.

 This tool seeks to do that without being too fancy.
-Let me show you an example:

 ## Summary (average) view
-If I run the tool as such
+Let's start with the average buy/sell, current holdings, and how the current traded price fairs with respect to your averages for a given exchange.

 ```
 $ ./cbport -a